microshare/microshare.github.io/docs/2/installer/deploy-m/download-the-app.md

 layout: docs
 title: Download the app
 description: Comprehensive guide to install some sensors with Deploy-M
+toc: true
+embed: false
 group: deploy-m
-toc: true
 ---

-Using the Microshare Deploy-M App available for iPhone and Android you can configure and deploy your Smart Facilities components with ease.
+Using the Microshare Deploy-M2 App available for iPhone and Android you can configure and deploy your Smart Facilities components with ease.

 Available on : [iOS](https://apps.apple.com/gb/app/deploy-m2/id1574574162) And [Android](https://play.google.com/store/apps/details?id=com.microshare.DeployM2)